nariakiiwatani/ofxMeshWarp/readme.md

 ### Save/Load
 See example

-### dividing mesh
+### dividing/reducing col/row
-Mesh dividing function is already implemented but interface is not yet.
+Mesh dividing and reducing functions are already implemented but interface is not yet.
-I haven't come up with any good idea of it.
+I haven't come up with any good ideas for it.
 XD

+_**warning**
+Dividing mesh allocates memory for new points but reducing doesn't free them.
+So if you call divide/reduce many times, you may need to call `ofxMeshWarp::gc()` on reasonable time._

 ### Creating you own controller
 Since some of the functions of ofxMeshWarpController are marked virtual, you can create your own controller.